Gaultheria shallon: Use by animals

 The leaves are browsed by deer and elk, and it is an important winter food for those species.
-Browse is heaviest when other low-growing species become covered in snow; in Western Washington salal leaves composed 30.4% of deer diet by volume in January, compared to only 0.5% in June.
+Browsing is heaviest when other low-growing species become covered in snow; in Western Washington salal leaves composed 30.4% of deer diet by volume in January, compared to only 0.5% in June.
 The leaves have relatively low nutritional value, and deer which feed exclusively on them have shown signs of malnutrition, cementing their status as a winter and emergency food for ungulates.
 Beavers and the white-footed vole are known to feed on salal leaves, as are domestic goats and sheep in some areas.

 The band-tailed pigeon, wrentit, various species of grouse, and numerous songbirds consume the fruit, as do mammals such as the red squirrel, black bear, black-tailed deer, Townsend's chipmunk, and the Douglas squirrel.

 Salal flowers are pollinated by hummingbirds, bees, and flies, and are browsed by deer.

 It provides important cover and hiding places for a variety of species, from large ungulates to small birds and mammals.